d-bl/GroundForge/Droste-effect.md

 Families of patterns to play with
 =================================

+The links in the stiches table above let you play with stitches for the level 2 diagrams.
+You can create even more variations starting at the first step.
-Mirror, mix, add or drop twists from the stitches above and/or switch diagonal with weaving to get get a myriad of patterns.
+Simply mix and mirror the stitches above, add or drop twists and/or switch diagonal with weaving.
 Mixing stitches requires larger tile dimensions.

 Mix